 The series featured extensive landscaping of a fixed campus at TBS-owned Midoriyama (Green Mountain) studios, which included large artificial lakes and extensive permanent obstacles in Yokohama, Japan.

-The end of Takeshi's Castle
+The ending of Takeshi's Castle

-As soon as the final battle is over, fireworks explode over Takeshi Castle as if to praise the winning side.
+Once the final battle is over, fireworks explode over Takeshi Castle as if to praise the winning side.